VincentLanglet/Twig-CS-Fixer/docs/configuration.md

 By default, all `.twig` files in the current directory are linted, except the ones in the `vendor` directory.

 If you want to lint specific files or directories you can pass them as argument.
-If you want a more sophisticated rule, you can configure it in the `.twig-cs-fixer.php` file:
+If you want a more sophisticated rule, you can configure it in the config file:

 ```php
 <?php